rust-lang/rust/doc/rust.md

 name, from the previous opening curly-brace (`{`) up to the next closing curly-brace (`}`).

-An expression serves the dual roles of causing side effects and producing a *value*.
+An expression plays the dual roles of causing side effects and producing a *value*.
 Expressions are said to *evaluate to* a value, and the side effects are caused during *evaluation*.
 Many expressions contain sub-expressions as operands; the definition of each kind of expression dictates whether or not,